Nate-Sheibley/DataQuest-Portfolio-Projects/SQL_query_writing-Model_Cars_Store/README.md

 Each customer provides 39039.59 profit on average, indicating that we must spend less than that per new customer.

 Classic Cars are our best-selling models, with vintage cars and motorcycles also popular.
+Historically significant vehicles are also very popular.
+Target these product lines for promotional material.

 ### For more information on the results please see the full analysis below.